Key Takeaways

 Handling Multi Line Entries

-• Group related transactions, for example NEFT CHG, then GST ON NEFT CHG, as parent child.
+- Group related transactions (for example NEFT CHG, then GST ON NEFT CHG) as parent and child records.

 Managing Exceptions